Sikkim (film): Production

 Satyajit had planned several documentaries about with people in their setting in focus, like musicians of Rajasthan, dancers in Ellora, but eventually ended up making only one.
 Ray's cousin who lived in Darjeeling, had appeared in film, Kanchenjungha (1962) also shot in Darjeeling, was acquainted with Chogyal of Sikkim Palden Thondup Namgyal and his American wife Hope Cooke, the couple commissioned the film and his cousin convinced Ray to take on the project.

 Overview

 No critics have seen the film, but Ray described it in the following way: "While they're reaching this point, I cut to a shot of a piece of telegraph wire.
 It's raining and there are two drops of rain approaching on a downward curve.
 It's a very poetic seven minutes.
 And the end is also very lively, very optimistic, with children, happy, laughing, smoking, singing.
 The whole thing builds up into a paean of praise for the place."
 The documentary was screened for public viewing for the first time in 39 years at the 16th Kolkata Film Festival.
 Mathures Paul of The Statesman wrote in his review, "Sandwiched between Pratidwandi, Seemabaddha and Asani Sanket, Sikkim is beautiful, more an essay from a respected travel journal from Ray’s era accompanied by detailed photographs that graced magazines like Life".

 Censorship

+The film was banned by the government of India, when Sikkim merged with India in 1975.
+In 2000, the copyright of the film was transferred to the Art and Culture Trust of Sikkim.
+The ban was finally lifted by the Ministry of External Affairs (MEA) in September 2010.